Ulises Heureaux

-Ulises Hilarión Heureaux Leibert ([uˈlises eˈɾo]; October 21, 1845 – July 26, 1899) nicknamed Lilís, was president of the Dominican Republic from September 1, 1882 to September 1, 1884, from January 6, 1887 to February 27, 1889 and again from April 30, 1889 maintaining power between his terms until his assassination by Ramón Cáceres.
+Ulises Hilarión Heureaux Leibert ([uˈlises eˈɾo]; October 21, 1845 – July 26, 1899) nicknamed Lilís, was president of the Dominican Republic from September 1, 1882 to September 1, 1884, from January 6, 1887 to February 27, 1889 and again from April 30, 1889 maintaining power between his terms.

+Heureaux ruled the Dominican Republic as a dictator.
+During his rule, the Dominican Republic shifted its orientation from Europe and exports of tobacco and fine woods to orienting itself toward the United States and exporting sugar.
+He undertook some efforts to professionalize the civil service and modernize the military.
+He enriched himself during his rule, with blurry lines between his personal finances and those of the DR government.
+He was assassinated by Ramón Cáceres in 1899.

 Early life

 Heureaux, known by the nickname of Lilís, was born in Puerto Plata.
 His father was José D’Assás Heureaux Fortune, who was born in Cap-Haïtien, Haiti, the son of Pierre Alexandre Heureaux, Judge of the Civil Court in Cap-Haïtien, and one of his household staff.
-Ulises's mother Josefa Leibert was born on the island Saint Thomas.
-His father was mulatto and his mother was African.
+Ulises's mother Josefa Leibert was born on the island of Saint Thomas.
+His father was Haitian mulatto and his mother was African.
 Due to his cultural background, he was able to speak French and English in addition to Spanish fluently.

 Following the annexation of the Dominican Republic by Spain in 1861 he joined the rebellion to restore independence, becoming the principal lieutenant of Gen. Gregorio Luperón.
 In the period following this restoration of independence, when revolutions were an annual occurrence, Heureaux emerged as one of the principal leaders of the Partido Azul.
 In 1876, he orchestrated an uprising that seized Puerto Plata and led to the election of Ulises Espaillat.
 When the nation’s leading caudillo Buenaventura Báez, returned to power for his fifth term and fell after less than a year, he helped overthrow the two subsequent regimes.